byjosh/tagged_bookmarks_export_tool/README.md

         <p>Assuming it is sensible to trust this program with limited access to your Google account 3 things need to be done at <a href="https://console.cloud.google.com/apis/dashboard">https://console.cloud.google.com/apis/dashboard</a> under the APIs and Service part </p><ol>
         <li> Under "OAuth consent screen" and add yourself (and anyone you want to use the tool) as a test user</li>
         <li> Under "Enabled APIs &amp; services" search for Google Drive and enable that</li>
-        <li> Under "Credentials": create and download OAuth 2.0 Client ID and save this in the same folder as main Python file as credentials.json</li>
+        <li> Under "Credentials": create and download OAuth 2.0 Client ID and save this in the same folder as main Python file as <code>credentials.json</code></li>
         </ol>
-        <p>With that configuration done when you tick the checkbox for a tag with "Export to Google Sheets" as selected export mechanism for first time that should lead to web browser based authentication prompt.</p>
+        <p>With that configuration done when you tick the checkbox for a tag with "Export to Google Sheets" as selected export mechanism for first time that should lead to web browser based authentication prompt.
+After successful configuration and authentication you should have two additional files present in the folder <code>credentials.json</code> and <code>token.json</code>(the former downloaded, second created by successful authentication process)</p>
         <p>As this app is not read only the scope of "https://www.googleapis.com/auth/drive.file" is needed and is non-sensitive
         see <a href="https://developers.google.com/drive/api/guides/api-specific-auth">https://developers.google.com/drive/api/guides/api-specific-auth</a>.
 Once configured and you have gone through browser based authentication you will need to create a spreadsheet using the app - as if "https://www.googleapis.com/auth/drive.file" is the only scope one cannot access spreadsheets created through web interface of Google Sheets. </p>
         <p>To enable its use without being added as a test user would need the app to be published and possibly to go through verification outlined here https://support.google.com/cloud/answer/13463073 . </p>